asyncapi/website/pages/blog/websocket-part1.md

     photo: /img/avatars/lpgornicki.webp
     link: https://twitter.com/derberq
     byline: AsyncAPI Maintainer and Community Guardian
-excerpt: Websocket is a protocol, an industry standard for building client applications that users love to use.
-What AsyncAPI has to do with it?
+excerpt: WebSocket is a protocol, an industry standard for building client applications that users love to use.
+What does AsyncAPI have to do with it?
 featured: true
 ---

-It is a pretty subjective post.
-I share my perspective, taking into account years of experience building backend and frontend with user experience in mind.
+This is a pretty subjective post.
+I'm sharing my perspective, taking into account years of experience building backend and frontend with user experience in mind.

 >  Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth.
 ― [Marcus Aurelius](https://www.politifact.com/factchecks/2019/sep/26/viral-image/no-marcus-aurelius-didnt-say-about-opinions-and-fa/)

-This blog post is the first one about Websocket, but there will be more.
-I'm working on a series of blog posts about WebSocket.
+This blog post is the first of a series of blog posts about WebSocket I'm working on.

 ## What is WebSocket